laurentknauss/laurentknauss/README.md

  **👋 👋**  **Hi !
 I am Laurent , remote-first French software developer living near the charming city of Versailles** . <br>

- 👀 **My main professional interests & endeavours are in the field of  coding distributed systems & help Distributed Ledger technologies thrive** .
+ 👀 **My main professional interests & endeavours are in the field of  coding Agentic AI after havig tinkered into evm-based blockchains , maily the fastest one , Avalanche.** .
  &nbsp;
  👨 👩 **My peers say that I have a seasoned level  Javascript/Typescript both backend & frontend** .
  <br>